Your search did not match any results.

 No. Filesystem metadata is not preserved when being imported to the target bucket.
 The object name becomes the flattened path to the file.
 The timestamp is the time the object was created.

 Yes.
 Oracle rigorously maintains the state change of the transfer job and transfer appliance.
-You can review the status of the job and appliance using the Console or the Data Transfer Utility.
+You can review the status of the job and appliance using the Console or the Oracle Cloud Infrastructure CLI.

 If you want to maintain source-side symbolic links, tar up the source directories and copy data over as a monolithic object.